avpripri/avpripri/electrical.md

 1. The micro controller boots and energizes the TRIAC (transistor) which connects the main battery to the main bus
 1. The alternator is attached to the main battery with a fuse
 1. The essential battery/bus is fed current from the main batter / alternator via a diode
+1. If the alternator generates dangerously high voltage, a "crowbar" circuit shorts the alternator line and purposely blows the fuse connecting it to the main bus.

 # Electrical system on a board